What Are Perovskites?

 One advantage of perovskite is that it can be made of common metals and industrial chemicals, as opposed to the expensive raw materials used in other silicon substitutes.
 Perovskite-based materials could also be used to print photovoltaic electronics directly onto glass or other materials, which would be cheaper than more-complex methods for producing thin-film solar cells.
 As a hybrid material, as well as boasting good efficiencies, perovskites can also take advantage of organic solar materials' capacity to be applied as a liquid solution.
 Spraying the perovskite as a liquid coating onto a substrate material allows solar cells to be manufactured at high volumes and at a much lower cost than the currently used silicon solar cells.

 The structure of the perovskites cells enables them to have high charge-carrier motilities and long diffusion lengths, allowing the photo-generated electrons to travel long distances without energy loss.
 As a result, the electrons can travel through thicker solar cells, which absorb more light and therefore generate more electricity than thin ones.

-Alternating the compound composition, allows the solar cell color to be adjusted to any color that is desired.
+Alternating the compound composition, allows the solar cell colour to be adjusted to any colour that is desired.
 This gives the cells the huge advantage of being able to be fabricated in aesthetically-pleasing ways, which may result in consumers willing to put them on their roofs as building-integrated photovoltaic applications become more attractive.
-Furthermore, they can even be processed as additional layers on top of silicon panels, where the color modification can be used to improve the current state of the art panels.
+Furthermore, they can even be processed as additional layers on top of silicon panels, where the colour modification can be used to improve the current state of the art panels.

-Building a perovskite solar panel module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realized it could completely revolutionize the capabilities of solar energy.
+Building a perovskite solar panel module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realised it could completely revolutionise the capabilities of solar energy.